Nalini Joshi: Awards and honours

-She has been on the National Committee for Mathematical Sciences since January 2010.
+Joshi was elected a fellow of the Australian Academy of Science in March 2008, the third woman to be elected to the Australian Academy of Science.
+She is also a Fellow of the Royal Society of New South Wales (FRSN).

 In 2012, Joshi became a Georgina Sweet Australian Laureate Fellow, which involves the five-year project, Geometric construction of critical solutions of nonlinear systems.

 In 2015, she was the 150th Anniversary Hardy Lecturer, an award by the London Mathematical Society involving an extensive series of lectures throughout the United Kingdom.
-She is a Fellow of the Royal Society of New South Wales (FRSN).

 In June 2016, she was appointed an Officer of the Order of Australia.

-Joshi was elected vice-president of the International Mathematical Union in July 2018.
-She was recognised in the October 2019 NSW Premier's Prizes for "Excellence in Mathematics, Earth Sciences, Chemistry or Physics".
+Joshi was elected vice-president of the International Mathematical Union in July 2018, the first Australian to hold this position.

+She was recognised in the October 2019 NSW Premier's Prizes for Science & Engineering for "Excellence in Mathematics, Earth Sciences, Chemistry or Physics".

-In 2020, Joshi was awarded the George Szekeres Medal from the Australian Mathematical Society.
-She was awarded the 2021 ANZIAM Medal by Australia and New Zealand Industrial and Applied Mathematics for "unparalleled contributions to applied mathematics in leadership, gender equity, and promotion of mathematics."
+In 2020, Joshi was awarded the George Szekeres Medal from the Australian Mathematical Society (AMS).
+She was awarded the 2021 ANZIAM Medal by Australia and New Zealand Industrial and Applied Mathematics for "unparalleled contributions to applied mathematics in leadership, gender equity, and promotion of mathematics".

 Joshi was named NSW Scientist of the Year in 2025, the first time the award has been made to a mathematician.